 The application period for Spring admission begins on August 1, and the application period for Fall admission begins on October 1.
 Be sure to review the application deadline webpage to verify the deadline for the term you are seeking admission.

-When you are ready to apply, visit Cal State Apply to submit the university admission application and pay the $55 nonrefundable application fee online by the application deadline.
+When you are ready to apply, visit Cal State Apply to submit the university admission application and pay the $70 nonrefundable application fee online by the application deadline.
 Be sure to indicate in your online application that you are seeking a “Second Bachelor’s Degree” in order to locate the program in Cal State Apply.
 Be aware that the CSU does not offer application fee waivers for applicants for second bachelor’s degree programs.
 CSULB graduates or candidates must reapply to the University under the same conditions and deadlines as all other applicants.
 We will send you a notification by email to acknowledge receipt of your application.
 Students may only be considered for one application per academic term and will only be considered for the program for which they initially applied.

-Please submit one set of official transcripts from each college or university you have attended.
-Only one set of official transcripts is required, and they must be submitted to Enrollment Services.
-Transcripts from U.S. colleges and universities may be submitted electronically to ES-IDPTrans@csulb.edu.
+Please submit official transcripts from all colleges or all universities attended.
+All official transcripts are required, and they must be submitted to Enrollment Services.
+Official transcripts may be submitted electronically directly from a U.S. college or university to ES-IDPTrans@csulb.edu.
 Official transcripts may also be sent in a sealed envelope to the address below:

 California State University, Long Beach